lpenguin/harlowe/README.md

  * Reinstated the Twine 1 escaped line ending syntax: ending a line with `\` will cause it and the line break to be removed.
     * Also, an extra variant has been added: *beginning* a line with `\` will cause it and the previous line break to be removed.
 The main purpose of this addition is to let you begin multi-line hooks with `[\` and end them with `\]`, letting them fully occupy their own lines.
  * Added `(shuffled:)`, which is identical to `(array:)`, except that it places the provided items in a random order.
 (You can shuffle an existing array by using the spread syntax, `(shuffled: ...$arr)`, of course.
 To avoid errors where the spread syntax is not given, `(shuffled:)` requires two or more arguments.)
+ * Added `(sorted:)`, which is similar to `(array:)`, except that it requires string elements, and orders the strings in alphanumeric sort order, rather than the order in which they were provided.
+    * Note that this is not strict ASCII order: "A2" is sorted before "A11", and "é" is sorted before "f".
+However, it still uses English locale comparisons (for instance, in Swedish "ä" is sorted after "z", whereas in English and German it comes before "b").
+ * Added `(rotated:)`, which takes a number, followed by several values, and rotates the values' positions by the number.
+For instance, `(rotated: 1, 'Bug','Egg','Bog')` produces the array `(a:'Bog','Bug','Egg')`.
+Its main purpose is to transform arrays, which can be provided using the spread `...` syntax.
  * Added `(datanames:)`, which takes a single datamap, and returns an array containing all of the datamap's names, alphabetised.
  * Added `(datavalues:)`, which takes a single datamap, and returns an array containing all of the datamap's values, alphabetised by their names were.
  * It is now an error to begin a tagged hook (such as `(if:$a)[`) and not have a matching closing `]`.